 - Fill out the address and payment info

 - Buyer purchases an item from you

-- Print out pre-paid label from email that Poshmark sends immediately
+- Print out a pre-paid label from an email that Poshmark sends immediately

-- Package item in box, attach label, and take box to post office
+- Package the item in a box, attach a label, and take the box to the post office

 - Once the buyer’s item is delivered they will have 3 days to accept it